ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 A game, where over the terminal (`nc` again) you had to press left and right to dodge falling obstacles.
 Pretty neat!
 The game would get faster and faster, and I for one found it near impossible.

 Instead I wrote [this in Golang](./5555.go), which played it for me.
-I had to run this on the jump host so the lag wouldn't break it, but fairly quickly I hit the max scare and the game told me to look under another, just opened port, where I found the flag :)
+I had to run this on the jump host so the lag wouldn't break it, but fairly quickly I hit the max score and the game told me to look under another, just opened port, where I found the flag :)

 ## 6868/tcp open  http        syn-ack ttl 63 WSGIServer 0.2 (Python 3.8.5)

 A photography site where you could sign up to get 'notes', with a strict system: first name, optional middle name, and last name, resulting in a custom url like (for me) CP or CJP, depending on whether I used my middle name.

-With burp I brute forced other users, then brute forced their notes (just 0 - 10 after the initials, for a url like `/notes/CP/0`).
-From that I found mentions of some sysadmin who had pushed to have the middle name bit reduced to one letter, and across several notes I found her name was `Beth Yager` with a long middle name, `UDD`. `BUDDY`.
+With Burp I brute forced other users, then brute forced their notes (just 0 - 10 after the initials, for a url like `/notes/CP/0`).
+From that I found mentions of some sysadmin who had pushed to have the middle name bit reduced to one letter, and across several notes I found her name was `Beth Yager` with a long middle name, `UDD`: `BUDDY`, when put together.
 Grabbing her notes, there was a mention of files, and at a guess, `/files/BUDDY/2` got me the flag.

 ## 8080/tcp open  http        syn-ack ttl 63 Apache httpd 2.4.38 ((Debian))